 The day I made these Crispy Homemade Garlic-Herb Croutons, I fell in love.
-No more store bought croutons for me.
+No more store-bought croutons for me.
 I can’t tell you how many times I’ve thrown out the last few slices of bread before it’s all used up.

-Every once in a while, I also use rye bread, every once in awhile, to add a different flavor combination and added color.
-Don’t forget about leftover hamburger and hotdog rolls.
+Every once in a while, I also use rye bread to add a different flavor combination and added color.
+Don’t forget about leftover hamburgers and hotdog rolls.
 They work great too.
 If necessary, I’ll freeze the bread until I’m able to make the croutons at a later time.

 - 3 tablespoons olive oil